risingwavelabs/risingwave-docs-legacy/docs/troubleshoot/troubleshoot-oom.md

 Some tools will be helpful in troubleshooting this issue:

-1. Observe the backpressure between fragments (actors) from Grafana.
+- Observe the backpressure between fragments (actors) in Grafana.
 A high backpressure between 2 fragments indicates that the downstream one is not able to process the data fast enough, therefore slowing down the whole streaming job.
-2. Check the Await Tree Dump of all compute nodes in RisingWave Dashboard.
+- Check the Await Tree Dump of all compute nodes in RisingWave Dashboard.
 If the barrier is stuck, the Await Tree Dump will show the barrier is waiting for a specific operation to finish.
 This fragment is likely to be the bottleneck of the streaming job.

 In either case, you can try to increase the parallelism by adding more nodes into the cluster, or check the SQL query to see if there is any room for optimization.